dirceu-jr/igapo/README.md

 <a target="_blank" href="https://pt.aliexpress.com/item/4001156737871.html"><img alt="LILYGO® TTGO T-BAT Battery Holder" width="260" src="https://raw.githubusercontent.com/dirceu-jr/ambient-water-quality/master/readme_files/lilygo-ttgo-t-bat.webp"></a>

-## Work In Progress

-**I'm working on the support structure for the sensors and on the solar panel.**

 ## Future Work

 Some locations where it would be good to have monitoring stations don't have Wi-Fi access point.
 So cellular or even satellite connectivity are necessary.